cloudcore-hub/Kubernetes-DevSecOps-CI-CD-Project/README.md

 Now, access your Grafana Dashboard
-Copy the ALB DNS of Grafana and paste it into your favorite browser.
+Copy the ALB DNS of Grafana and paste it into your browser.
 The username will be admin and the password will be prom-operator for your Grafana LogIn.
 [image]